motherduckdb/md-demos-coalesce/md-evidence/pages/index.md

     xAxisTitle="day of year"
 />

-## Which python version do people use ?
+## Which Python version do people use ?
 <LineChart
     data={python_version}
     x=week_start_date